schneidexe/tpl/README.md

 # tpl

-tpl is build for genrating config files from templates using simple or complex (lists, maps, objects) shell environment variables.
-It's build for docker since the binary has zero dependecies but you can use it across all platform and opertating systems.
+tpl is build for generating config files from templates using simple or complex (lists, maps, objects) shell environment variables.
+Since the binary has zero dependencies it is build for docker but you can use it across all platform and operating systems.

+tpl uses [sprig](https://github.com/Masterminds/sprig) to extend golang's template capabilities.

 See test section and have a look at `test.tpl` (template) and `text.txt` (result) for examples.